 Current Assets Vs. Non-current Assets

-In simple terms, current assets are the assets present in a business that can be converted into cash within one year, whereas non-current assets cannot be converted into cash in a year.
+In simple terms, current assets are the assets present in a business that they can convert into cash within one year.
+Whereas non-current assets cannot be converted into cash in a year.

-While accounting for a balance sheet, you may notice that some of the same asset accounts are written both under Current and Non-current Assets.
-This happens due to the long-term tie-up of these assets, such as Marketable Security funds that can’t be sold within a year or will fetch an amount much less than their market value.
+While accounting for a balance sheet, you may notice that some same asset accounts are present both under Current and Non-current Assets.
+This happens due to the long-term tie-up of these assets, such as Marketable Security funds that businesses cannot sell within a year or will fetch an amount much less than their market value.

 Plants, buildings, property, equipment, or other liquid investments, are all examples of non-current assets as they generally take a significant amount to sell.
 Whereas current assets are valued at their market price, non-current assets are valued at their purchased price as they depreciate over time.